Sonido Musica

 Funding for Sonido Musica

 Sonido Musica is supported in part by the Massachusetts Cultural Council, which receives funding from the State of Massachusetts and the National Endowment for the Arts.
-Sonido Musica is also supported by D’Addario Foundation, an anonymous foundation, and generous individual contributors.
+Sonido Musica is also supported by The Klarman Family Foundation, Berkshire Bank Foundation, D’Addario Foundation, and generous individual contributors.

 Sonido Musica expands access to music education for Springfield and Holyoke youth.
 If you would like to support our work, please make a gift today.